 Communicating with the Depths of Our Being: Acupuncture and Pulse Diagnosis

-As an acupuncturist, the main tool I use to diagnose patients is the pulse.
+As an acupuncturist, the major tool I use for diagnosis is the pulse.
 Everyone is fascinated by this process.
-For good reason: a tremendous amount of information can be gathered by feeling the pulse on a person’s wrist.
+For good reason: a tremendous amount of information can be gathered by feeling a person’s wrist.

-When I lay my fingers on a patient’s pulse I can read the functional strength of all the body’s major organs.
-I’m also able to assess the quality and amount of vital substances such as blood, body fluids, hormones.
+When I lay my fingers on a patient’s pulse I can read the functional strength of all major internal organs.
+I’m also able to assess the quality and quantity of vital substances such as blood, body fluids and hormones.
+The pulse also indicates if the person is afflicted by an external force: wind, cold, heat, dampness (virus, bacteria, fungal).
+The pulse tells me if there is excessive heat or cold; if the person is having difficulty with fluid metabolism, or if the blood is static or the energy sluggish or stuck.

 Master pulse diagnosticians say the pulse conveys a person’s past, present and future: what we’ve inherited, traumas we’ve suffered, and possible future physical and mental manifestations.
 The pulse can also predict what may happen to us in the future: propensity for certain health conditions.
 It provides warning signs, as well as requests for supplementation or changes that we need to make.
 A pulse reading can help us become aware of things to watch out for; it also helps us gain insight into ways to protect ourselves from catastrophe.

+Assessment of the middle layer of the pulse is also important for emotional and mental wellness.
+The chief organs that manage this layer of energy are the Spleen-Stomach-Pancreas and the Heart.
 Take for example a patient suffering from insomnia.
 The sleep disturbance can come from many sources.
 It can come from the Lungs and Heart failing to anchor circulatory energy at night, or from a deficiency of blood or hormonal fluids failing to nourish the spirit.
 It can come lack of internal warmth, failing to move the blood and fluids.
-The insomnia can result from weak digestion creating phlegm that harasses the spirit, hampers proper production of blood or body fluids, or blocks blood flow into the chest.
+The insomnia can also result from weak digestion creating phlegm that harasses the spirit, hampers proper production of blood or body fluids, or blocks blood flow into the chest.
 Or it can come from a functional weakness failing to maintain necessary circulation.
 There can be excessive inflammation surging up into the chest causing the person to have nightmares or wake during the night.
 The inflammation itself can also come from many sources: the result of excess stomach acid, or from unresolved emotional issues creating internal heat.
+The pulse will identify what exactly is going on to cause the insomnia.
+Then the exact disharmony can be treated and rectified.

 Essentially, that which is being felt in the pulse is relationship: how our internal organs are relating to one another, as well as the way we relate to ourselves and the world around us.
 Life is built on relationship.
 Survival requires working together.
 We may have adequate resources, but if we are not exchanging them, we can’t flourish.
 We need other people in order to learn about ourselves.
 We may have things others lack; others may have what we lack.
 In health, we are constantly exchanging with others.
 With plants, we exchange carbon dioxide for oxygen.
 This is called respiration: the most fundamental physiological process necessary for survival.
 With people, we exchange love, ideas and skills.
 We create our sense of social group identity through relationship with others.
 All of this is a type of energetic circulation.
 It all has an effect on our health.